3d Modularity Revisited: Defects Z -invariants and Modularity

 \subsection{Modularity}

-After proposing the defect invariants in Definitions \ref{conj:plumbed_defect} and \ref{conj:surgery_defect}, we are ready to discuss the content of the Modularity Conjecture \ref{con:modularity}, which is really a concrete special case of the general expectation about vector-valued quantum modularity discussed in \S\ref{sec:intro}.
+In \S\ref{sec:intro} we have discussed our general expectation that there exists an $SL_2(\ZZ)$ representation underlying the $\hat Z$ invariants of a given three-manifold.
+After proposing the defect invariants in Definitions \ref{conj:plumbed_defect} and \ref{conj:surgery_defect}, we are ready to discuss the content of the Modularity Conjecture \ref{con:modularity}, which is really a concrete special case of {our} general expectation about vector-valued quantum modularity discussed in \S\ref{sec:intro}.
 We will first start with a detailed description of the Weil representation $\Theta^{m+K}$ featured in the conjecture.